Chanty

 Once we receive an email, we usually read it within 6 seconds, while 85% of all emails are read within two minutes after they land in your inbox.
 In our chase to inbox zero, we’re quick to read and respond to emails, without thinking about the effects this has on our work and productivity.

 With just a few seconds spent on each minute (ideally), you’re probably thinking that catching up with your emails immediately isn’t such a bad idea.
-The problem is, your brain does not simply switch from one task to another without consequences.
-According to researchers, it takes up to 23 minutes to regain your focus after you interrupt one task with another (say, writing an article with reading an email).
+The problem is, that your brain does not simply switch from one task to another without consequences.
+According to researchers, it takes up to 23 minutes to regain your focus after you interrupt one task with another (say, writing an article while reading an email).
 Multiply that with over 200 emails sent every day, and it’s a wonder that we manage to do anything at all with email taking us off our tracks.

 If you already must use email for a larger portion of your workday, set aside a certain time to read and reply to emails to avoid interruptions.
 Otherwise, you’ll end up doing two things poorly instead of multitasking efficiently.
-You can use apps like Shfit to manage your inbox quicker.
+You can use apps like Shfit to manage your inbox quickly.

 Conclusion